bramley/phplist-plugin-common/README.md

 ## Version history ##

     version         Description
-    3.32.0+20231221 Replace files for legacy classes by a single file 3.31.1+20231215 Allow the generated font files to be in a separate directory 3.31.0+20231211 Add cache classes
+    3.32.1+20231226 Use an autoload function to load legacy classes instead of single class file 3.32.0+20231221 Replace files for legacy classes by a single file 3.31.1+20231215 Allow the generated font files to be in a separate directory 3.31.0+20231211 Add cache classes